 Our number one recommended little handbook is "7 SOLID ROADS TO WRITING SUCCESS".
-This book will cost you all of 99 cents at Amazon Kindle, as you have just missed the FREE DAYS on December 3 and 7, 2016.
-Watch for further FREE DAYS when this book can be downloaded from all Amazon stores absolutely FREE OF CHARGE!
+This book will cost you all of 99 cents at Amazon Kindle, but there are FREE DAYS on March 24, 25, 26, 27 and 28, 2017.

 Our number two selection and one of the recently retired Chief Judge's newest essential writing guides, is "How NOT To Write Short Stories: Seven Errors To Avoid".
 Normal price at Amazon Kindle is 99 cents.
 But this book will be FREE to all comers on February 17, 18, 19, 20 and 21.

 Yet another useful little e-book, normally priced at 99 cents, is "How Writers Win Favor with Judges and Editors".
-This book will be FREE at all Amazon Kindle stores on DATES TO BE ADVISED.
+This book will be FREE at all Amazon Kindle stores on February 17, 18, 19, 20 and 21.

-"PEN NAMES & OTHER WRITING QUESTIONS ANSWERED" will be available FREE at all Amazon stores on JANUARY 13, 14, 15, 16 and 17.
+"PEN NAMES & OTHER WRITING QUESTIONS ANSWERED" will be available FREE at all Amazon stores on Dates to be advised.

-Another e-booklet, "CORRECT WRITING FORMATS for CONTESTS and PUBLISHERS", also normally priced at 99 cents, will be available free of charge at Amazon Kindle on DATES TO BE ADVISED.
+Another e-booklet, "CORRECT WRITING FORMATS for CONTESTS and PUBLISHERS", also normally priced at 99 cents, will be available free of charge at Amazon Kindle on March 24, 25, 26, 27 and 28.